eLearning

 Was it a hit, or was it a flop?

 The only way to know if you’re doing a good job and how to improve is to evaluate the training’s effectiveness.
-You could do this internally only by thinking of lessons learned, having discussions with business partners, and just simply evaluating the outcome of the project.
+You could do this internally only by thinking of lessons learned, discussing with business partners, and assessing the project’s outcome.

 Or, better yet, you can see how successful the project was from employees’ eyes.
 This is the most important feedback and evaluation because they’re who you truly serve.
-It’s not the business partner who is affected by poor training, it’s the employees.
+It’s not the business partner affected by poor training; it’s the employees.

-That’s why it’s important to always survey users of the training to find out if it was truly effective.
+That’s why it’s important always to survey users of the training to find out if it was truly effective.
 And no, using smile sheets and NPS survey questions is not a good way to survey employees.
-NPS surveys are great for figuring out if a product or service went well but not training.
+NPS surveys are great for determining if a product or service went well but not training.

-Liking training is important but it’s not essential and tells you nothing about actual success.
-The NPS score is better left as an auxiliary question or even just left for open feedback.
+Liking training is important, but it’s not essential and tells you nothing about actual success.
+The NPS score is better left as an auxiliary question or for open feedback.

-There are ways to do more in-depth analysis but the cost of it could very well outweigh the benefit.
+There are ways to do more in-depth analysis, but the costs could outweigh the benefits.
 For new technology, it’s hard without starting with a baseline.
 That would be things like analyzing performance before training and after.
-That level of training evaluation is much more difficult, and it’s also not guaranteed to tell you anything at all.
+That level of training evaluation is much more difficult, and it’s also not guaranteed to tell you anything.

 Wrap Up

-After reading this post you should now have a good sense of why training is an essential part of change management for technology.
-Of the different parts of managing change for IT projects, training, and communication have the two largest effects.
+After reading this post, you should know why training is an essential part of change management for technology.
+Of the different parts of managing change for IT projects, training and communication have the two largest effects.

 Communication is important for every project, but employees will only be truly prepared with a good strategy for training.
-For every new piece of technology, training will ensure success and effective change in the organization from adoption to overall project success.
+Training for every new piece of technology will ensure success and effective change in the organization from adoption to overall project success.

 Our specialty is helping organizations make the appropriate change with digital training solutions when new technology is launched.
 When we analyze new projects, we first decide if training is the answer.
-After that, we work with you to help employees learn how to use new technology effectively with the right mix of eLearning, performance support, video training, or any other digital training methods.
+Afterward, we work with you to help employees learn how to use new technology effectively with the right mix of eLearning, performance support, video training, or other digital training methods.

-Schedule a free consultation so we can discuss your next tech project and how we can help with our thorough needs analysis, help you set the right training goals and requirements, and help your employees be more successful at their jobs using new processes and technology correctly.
+Schedule a free consultation to discuss your next tech project and how we can help with our thorough needs analysis, help you set the right training goals and requirements, and help your employees be more successful at their jobs using new processes and technology correctly.

 Leave a Comment